Daycare Essentials Checklist: What to Pack for Daycare

 1. Diapers and Wipes

-If your baby is not potty trained, you will need to send a full pack of diapers and wipes every month or so to the daycare.
+If your baby still needs to be potty-trained, you will need to send a full pack of diapers and wipes every month or so to the daycare.

 Cloth: